It can be tough deciding where to visit in a city with so much going on, but relax, we’ve done the hard part for you. Here's our ten of the best.

 It’s right in the middle of the city, yet the castle feels like a world apart – an oasis of calm set apart from the bustle by its ancient walls.

-Learn about its Roman origins, the amazing Gothic transformation of the nineteenth-century and its part in WWII.
+Learn about its Roman origins, the amazing Gothic transformation of the nineteenth-century and its part in the Second World War.
 Climb the Great Clock Tower, sneak into the tunnels or stay until the evening and attend a Welsh banquet.

-Housed in the elegant Old Library building, the Story Museum tells the tale of how Cardiff was transformed from a small market town in the 1300's to one of the world’s biggest ports in the 1900's, and onwards to become today’s cosmopolitan capital.
+Housed in the elegant Old Library building, the Museum of Cardiff tells the tale of how Cardiff was transformed from a small market town in the 1300s to one of the world’s biggest ports in the 1900s, and onwards to become today’s cosmopolitan capital.